rasmusbrandt/DistributedBaseStationClustering.jl/README.md

-# IAClustering
+# LongtermIAClustering
-IAClustering is a simulation package for the clustering ideas with coalitional formation.
+LongtermIAClustering is a simulation package for the clustering ideas with coalitional formation.